I go to the Hilo orchid show each year. There's hardly any more room for orchids in my house but I can’t help myself from getting more!

-Little Saigon in Orange County, California (approximately 45 miles south of Los Angeles) boasts the oldest and largest Vietnamese expats community in the United States.
+Little Saigon in Orange County, California (approximately 45 miles south of Los Angeles) boasts the oldest and largest Vietnamese expat community in the United States.
 It’s a vibrant cultural and commercial center of the state.
 It’s also a major tourist attraction.

 Pho is the national dish of Vietnam.
 It has become quite popular not only in the U.S. but also around the world.
-For most people, when someone mentions Vietnamese food, pho is usually the first thing that comes to mind.
+For most people, when someone mentions Vietnamese food, pho is the first thing that comes to mind.
 A bowl of pho consists of flat rice noodles, slices of tender beef or chicken, onion, scallion, and a steamy hot broth infused with ginger, clove and cinnamon.
-Accompanied by fresh bean sprouts, basil, ngo gai (culantro), and a squeeze of lime juice, pho is unforgettable!
+Accompanied by fresh bean sprouts, basil, ngo gai (cilantro), and a squeeze of lime juice, pho is unforgettable!
 There are many pho restaurants in Little Saigon, some have attracted an army of loyal fans from near and far.
 Try Pho Quang Trung, they’re known for their pho ga di bo or free-range chicken pho.

 Tip: When ordering pho at any restaurant in Little Saigon, stick with either SMALL or MEDIUM size bowl.
 Unless you have the appetite of an elephant, a LARGE bowl is grotesquely huge!